Pre-Courant Algebroids: Preliminaries

 where $F_l$ itself is a graded bundle over $M$ of degree $l$ obtained from the atlas of $F_k$ by removing all coordinates of degree greater than $l$.
-A homogeneity structure is said to be \emph{regular} if
+A homogeneity structure is said to be \emph{regular} if and only if

+for all points $p \in F$ (see \cite{Grabowski:2009}).
+Moreover, if the homogeneity structure is regular, then the graded bundle is, in fact, a vector bundle.
+The converse is also true, and so naturally $\tau^{1}:F_{1} \rightarrow M $ is a vector bundle. \begin{example} The fundamental example of a graded bundle is the higher tangent bundle $\sT^{k}M$, i.e., the bundle of $k$-th jets (at zero) of curves $\gamma: \mathbb{R} \rightarrow M$.
+Given a smooth function $f$ on a manifold $M$, one can construct functions $f^{(\alpha)}$ on $\sT^k M$, where $0\leq \alpha\leq k$, which are referred to as the $(\alpha)$-lifts of $f$ (see \cite{Morimoto:1970}).
+These functions are defined by